 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 It's a simple concept that the more you learn, the more you can potentially earn.

 Those with a high school credential can earn more than $7,800 more per year than those without one.
 And those with a two-year degree can earn more than $5,000 more per year than those without.

 Additionally, a strong state - and a strong economy - requires a concentration of talented people who are prepared to compete.
-Michigan has a goal of increasing the number of working-age adults with a skill certificate or college degree from 45% today to 60% by 2030.
+Michigan has a goal of increasing the number of working-age adults with a skill certificate or college degree to 60% by 2030.
 Learn more at SixtyBy30.org.

 There are many paths by which to learn more - including formal adult education programs and services, internships, registered apprenticeships and much more.